ldietsche/Springboard_Course/README.md

 # Analysis of a Brazilian e-Commerce Dataset
+## Abstract
-Olist is a marketplace that allows different companies to sell their products online.
+The following data science project investigates the sales data of Brazilian online market place called Olist.
+The marketplace  allows different companies to sell their products online.
 Many of them are small producers or traders with little experience in business administration.
-My goal is to help them identify potential ways to improve their sales and success on this specific marketplace.
-The client of this project are product sellers on olist and olist itself.
-The goal of my analysis is therefore to give some recommendations to the sellers on how to increase their sales on the platform.
+One of the main objectives is to find out about the business case of such platforms.
+It is of strong interests to analyze both sides of the market place, in order to find out whether it is possible to build a company on top of it or if the main winner is the marketplace itself.
+The research result show one strong trend: there are a lot of small clients and resellers, but very few big ones.
+Most of the resellers are only able to generate little revenue.

 ## Questions
 Some of the questions the analysis is trying to answer are: